What is saliva?

-Symptoms of dry mouth include
+The symptoms of dry mouth may include:

 - Trouble chewing, swallowing, tasting, or speaking

-- A burning feeling in the mouth
+- A burning feeling in your mouth

-- A dry feeling in the throat
+- A dry feeling in your throat

 - Cracked lips